INSA-GEI/geiflix/README.md

     git clone https://github.com/INSA-GEI/geiflix.git
     git checkout 2022_diskdastardly
+    git pull

-You also need to install two external git we reused for our project.
+You also need to install two external git repositories we reused for our project.
 You can follow the instructions on their GitHub for installation:
 * [Jetson_GPIO](https://github.com/NVIDIA/jetson-gpio)
 * [Jetson_Inference](https://github.com/dusty-nv/ros_deep_learning.git)